Derek Winnert

-Director Vincent Sherman’s 1952 large-scale Western film Lone Star is based on a story by Borden Chase and set against Texas’s battle to be independent.
-Any film with Clark Gable, Ava Gardner, Lionel Barrymore and Broderick Crawford must be pretty much worth its weight in gold.
+Director Vincent Sherman’s 1952 large-scale American Western film Lone Star is written by Borden Chase, based on a screen story by Howard Estabrook. and set against Texas’s battle to be independent.
+Any film with Clark Gable, Ava Gardner, Lionel Barrymore and Broderick Crawford must be petty much worth its weight in gold.

 Clark Gable, Broderick Crawford and Ava Gardner are typecast as the Texas cattle baron hero Devereaux Burke, the state senator villain Thomas Craden, and the lovely lady in the middle, Austin newspaper editor Martha Ronda, Craden’s girlfriend.
 But it is Lionel Barrymore who is the film’s hit turn as grumpy old ex-President Andrew Jackson and Moroni Olsen scores strongly too in support as Sam Houston.
 In the story, Jackson enlists Burke to dissuade Houston from establishing Texas as a republic, bringing Burke up against Craden.